Friendly-Banana/no_render/README.md

 # No Render

-A Minecraft Forge mod to toggle rendering of various things
+A Minecraft mod to toggle rendering of various things

 Too many cows?
 Your game lags?
 Stop it, use No Render.<br>
 Too many items?
 Simply don't render them and save your FPS.<br>